BZIvanov/Learning-SQL/Git/Git.md

 2. Files added in Staging area can be moved to the local repositoy by the commit command.
 Only files that have been added to the staging area can be commited to the local repository.
 All other changed files after that have to be added first to the staging area with the **add** command.
 3. With push command files from the local repository are updated in the remote repository.

+Note: There is one more place except the above 4 and that is the _Stash_.
+There we have our stashed items.

 ---

 ## Commands